Trevohack/DynastyPersist/README.md

 * Cronjobs in Linux are scheduled tasks that run automatically at specified intervals.

 * One of the most efficient modules, that involves reverse shells.
 This module directly writes reverse shell commands to `/etc/crontab`.
-Which will pop up a shell in the port your listening.
+Which will pop up a shell in the port you listening to.

 ```bash
 root@kali ~ nc -nvlp 9999